andyw-lala/Tek7KTesters/Readout/README.md

 ![Readout Current Sink](/Images/Readout_V4_Extract.png)

 The parallel outputs of the shift registers drive four independent 4-bit [R-2R voltage DACs](https://en.wikipedia.org/wiki/Resistor_ladder#R%E2%80%932R_resistor_ladder_network_(digital_to_analog_conversion)).
-These output 0 - 4.6875V in 312.5mV steps, for values between 0 and 15 respectively.
+These output 0 - 4.6875V, in 312.5mV steps, for values between 0 and 15 respectively.
 Note that R-2R ladders maintain a fixed impedance, equal to R regardless of input value.
-As noted above, the mainframe measures the current flowing out of the mainframe row and current connections in 100uA steps when the timeslot signal is stable at -15V (the middle of the pulse.)
+As described above, the mainframe samples the current flowing out of the mainframe row and current sense pins on the backplane in 100uA steps when the timeslot signal is stable at -15V (the middle of the pulse.)
-The mainframe row and current sense pins are nominally at ground.
+These mainframe row and current sense pins are nominally at ground.
-This current is developed by applying a negative voltage across a fixed resistor which connects to the mainframe row and column pins.
+The current is developed by applying a negative voltage across a fixed resistor which connects to the mainframe row and column pins.
 Since 5K precision (1%) resistors are aleady used elsewhere in the design, this value was selected.
 100uA corresponds to 500mV across a 5K resistor, therefor a simple inverting amplifier with a gain of -1.6 (recall that the impedance seen looking into the R-2R ladder will always be 10K, hence the feedback resistor of 16K) is used to convert the positive-going DAC output voltage into a suitable negative voltage.
 Converting each 312.5mV step from the DAC into -500mV at the output of the opamp, resulting in 100uA current per-step flowing out of the mainframe sense pins.
+The maximum negative voltage required for a code of 15 is -7.5V.

-Thus we can generate four independent 0 - 1500uA current sinks with 100uA resolution, using only 3 pins on the PSoC, and 3 low-cost ICs.
+Thus we can generate four independent 0 - 1500uA current sinks at 100uA resolution, using only 3 digital pins on the PSoC, and three low-cost ICs.

 ## Demonstration of circuit in action
 ![Image of readout display](/Images/Readout_Example_20230703.jpg)